igraph/rigraph_revdep_checks/problems.md

 ```
 checking top-level files ...
 NOTE
 Non-standard file/directory found at top level:
-  ‘docs’
+  âdocsâ
 ```
 ```
 checking dependencies in R code ...
 NOTE
 Packages in Depends field not imported from:
-  ‘Matrix’ ‘c3net’ ‘igraph’ ‘infotheo’ ‘lattice’
+  âMatrixâ âc3netâ âigraphâ âinfotheoâ âlatticeâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 .mat2igraph: no visible global function definition for
-  ‘graph.data.frame’
+  âgraph.data.frameâ
-.mat2igraph: no visible global function definition for ‘E’
+.mat2igraph: no visible global function definition for âEâ
-.mat2igraph: no visible global function definition for ‘E<-’
+.mat2igraph: no visible global function definition for âE<-â
-.mat2igraph: no visible global function definition for ‘V’
+.mat2igraph: no visible global function definition for âVâ
-.mat2igraph: no visible global function definition for ‘add.vertices’
+.mat2igraph: no visible global function definition for âadd.verticesâ
-.mat2igraph: no visible global function definition for ‘V<-’
+.mat2igraph: no visible global function definition for âV<-â
-.mat2igraph: no visible global function definition for ‘graph’
+.mat2igraph: no visible global function definition for âgraphâ
-bc3net: no visible global function definition for ‘c3’
+bc3net: no visible global function definition for âc3â
-bc3net: no visible global function definition for ‘forceSymmetric’
+bc3net: no visible global function definition for âforceSymmetricâ
-c3mtc: no visible global function definition for ‘c3’
+c3mtc: no visible global function definition for âc3â
-c3mtc: no visible global function definition for ‘forceSymmetric’
+c3mtc: no visible global function definition for âforceSymmetricâ
-mimwrap: no visible global function definition for ‘discretize’
+mimwrap: no visible global function definition for âdiscretizeâ
-mimwrap: no visible global function definition for ‘mutinformation’
+mimwrap: no visible global function definition for âmutinformationâ
 ```
 ```
 DONE